Today In Music History

 Walter Becker, bassist and guitarist for Steely Dan, was born today in 1950.

 Kurt Cobain was born today in 1967.
 Cobain formed Nirvana — an integral part of the Seattle music scene and grunge genre — with Krist Novoselic in 1985.
-Despite releasing only three full-length studio albums in their seven-year career, Nirvana has come to be regarded as one of the most influential and important rock bands of the modern era.
-In 1994, Cobain committed suicide at his home in Seattle at the age of 27.
+Dave Grohl would later round out the lineup.
+Despite releasing only three full-length studio albums in their seven-year career, Nirvana have come to be regarded as one of the most influential and important rock bands of the modern era.
+In 1994, Cobain died by suicide at his home in Seattle at the age of 27.